-As the world has adjusted to shopping online since COVID-19, South Koreans are already used to it.
-South Korea already ranked inside the top 3 for online shopping even before COVID-19.
-Now, South Korea ranks second behind China in terms of online consumption.
+South Korea ranks second behind China in terms of online consumption.
 It is estimated that a little over 50% of residents in Korea shop online.
-Ecommerce sites like Coupang and G-Market have seen a sharp increase in sales for groceries and other daily necessities (over 90%).
-Ecommerce companies in Korea are now working harder than ever o make the consumer shopping experience in Korea the best in the world.
+E-commerce sites like Coupang and G-Market have seen a sharp increase in sales for groceries and other daily necessities (over 90%).
+E-commerce companies in Korea are now working harder than ever to make the consumer shopping experience in Korea the best in the world.
 To achieve this, they must incorporate new technologies in the AI and IoT space.

 Online Consumer Shopping Experience in Korea with AI

 Can online shopping in South Korea get any better?
 The logistics are set up perfectly in Seoul.
 Consumers in Korea can place an order at night and see their delivery the very next morning.
 The future looks bright for many eCommerce companies and startups in Korea.
-More and more consumers are getting familiar with online shopping due to COVID-19.
-Even after the pandemic calms down, most people in Korea will stick with shopping online.
 The number of Korean consumers shopping online has increased every single year.
 With new technologies like AI, consumers in Korea might not even have to order online.

 Smart Kitchens with Smart Refrigerators